top of page

 E-mail: joshuadboggs1@gmail.com

-A countertenor, Josh maintains an active profile as a soloist and chorister.
-He has performed as a soloist on tour in Mexico, Italy, Chile, and the US, singing with professional choirs.
+As a countertenor, Josh maintains an active profile as a soloist and chorister.
+He has performed as a soloist and abroad in Mexico, Italy, Chile, and the United States.
 Solo performances include works by Bach, Britten, Buxtehude, Charpentier, Handel, Mozart, Pärt, Spears, Vivaldi and more.
 Past solo engagements include Bernstein's Chichester Psalms with the Central Ohio Symphony, alto solos in Mendelssohn's Elijah with baritone Nathan Gunn in the title role, and interdisciplinary performances of Pergolesi's Stabat Mater with the Jessica Lang Dance Company.
 A lover of new music, he has sung premieres of song cycles, choral works, and roles in opera and oratorio.
 Works include the premiere of Latens Deitas by French-Armenian composer Michel Petrossian and the staged role of Saint Bernard in Robert Kyr's oratorio Paradiso, later released by Albany Records.

 bottom of page